-Learning in the Art Department is not limited to the classroom; each year we organize visits to galleries and museums, art study trips, and artists' workshops.
+Learning in the Art Department is not limited to the classroom - each year we organise visits to galleries and museums, art study trips, and artists' workshops.
 In doing this we hope to inspire an interest in the subject outside of school.
 As a result, many of our A Level students choose to study Art to Degree or Foundation level.

-When first meeting students in Year 7, we are aware that they join the Latymer School from many different primary schools and will have differing levels of experience in Art.
+When first meeting Year 7 students, we are aware that they join from many primary schools and will have differing levels of experience in Art.
 The Significant Objects project is therefore designed to help students introduce themselves and get to know each other, while developing basic skills.
 Students select an object which is of personal significance to them and share this with their peers during group discussion.
 We aim to build confidence and self-esteem through the introduction of different drawing processes and techniques, which students use to build a final representation of their significant object.

 Inspired by the ceramicist Kate Malone, this project sees students create organic sculptural vessels based upon the forms of fruit.
 The department makes use of Malone’s video diaries to help young people gain an understanding of how practicing artists operate.
 In the past several students have also had the opportunity to visit Malone’s studio.
 Due to the often unpredictable nature of ceramics, students develop resilience and learn the importance of taking risks while forming their work.